awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Click "Update Transform" icon
 - Click Save

-Marker placement should take approximately 2 minutes
+Marker placement should take approximately 2 minutes.

 {:#alignmodel}
 ### Align model orientation
-Sometimes, the orientation of model can appear correct in Agisoft Metashape but incorrect when exported.
+Sometimes, the orientation of the model can appear correct in Agisoft Metashape but incorrect when exported.

 To fix this:
 - Click Model > View Mode > Perspective/Orthographic